SheelaQueen/AdminBot-TheZ/README.md

 ---
 NOTE: ZygnalBot is for Self hosting!

+**you can now download the latest version under https://zygnalbot.de/**

 **[👉 Click Here to Join TheZ's ZygnalBot!](https://discord.gg/U8sssc6xbv)**
 -  Open a ticket
 -  Get the bot/script in an instant